 In accordance with the City's Hedge Management Plan, the City has determined that it is in its best interests to attempt to unwind the Series 2001 Swap Agreement prior to its maturity.
 Consistent with this determination, the City's swap advisor has been monitoring the Series 2001 Swap Agreement against movements in the market and has recommended that the City approve certain amendments, terminations and/or supplements to all or part of the Series 2001 Swap Agreement and associated confirmations and other related documents (collectively, the "Amendments to Transaction") and make certain payments to the Swap Provider.
 Accordingly, the City Council, based on the recommendation of the City's swap advisor, has authorized the Mayor and the Chief Financial Officer of the City to execute and deliver the Amendments to Transaction and to make certain termination or other payments to the Swap Provider in connection with the Series 2001 Swap Agreement.
-Accordingly, in anticipation of the issuance of the Series 2018C Bonds and the refunding and defeasance of the Series 2013A Bonds, on October 23, 2018 the City terminated the portion of the Series 2001 Swap Agreement relating to \$326,010,000 of the Series 2013A Hedged Bonds and made a termination payment to the Swap Provider in the amount of \$65,690,000 which payment was funded from funds allocated for such purpose by the City Council (the "Swap Termination Fund").
-With the termination of the portion of the Series 2001 Swap Agreement related to the Series 2013A Hedged Bonds, the City has now unwound all of the transactions under the Series 2001 Swap Agreement and the Swap Provider and the City have cancelled and terminated all of their respective obligations thereunder.
+Accordingly, in anticipation of the issuance of the Series 2018C Bonds and the refunding and defeasance of the Series 2013A Bonds, the City expects to terminate the portion of the Series 2001 Swap Agreement relating to \$326,010,000 of the Series 2013A Hedged Bonds and make a termination payment to the Swap Provider which payment will be funded from funds allocated for such purpose by the City Council (the "Swap Termination Fund").
+Upon the termination of the portion of the Series 2001 Swap Agreement related to the Series 2013A Hedged Bonds, the City will have unwound all of the transactions under the Series 2001 Swap Agreement and the Swap Provider and the City will agree to cancel and terminate all of their respective obligations thereunder.